 Please avoid walking on the painted surface for at least 48 hours after application.

-Exterior wood and metal should be treated with at least four coats Tonkin oil varnish.
+Exterior metal should be treated with at least four coats Tonkin oil varnish.
 It is not necessary to sand prior to painting the surface.

 Properties Tonkin lacquer / Le Tonkinois